-What Are The Effects Of Bullying And How To Overcome Them
+The Effects Of Bullying And How To Overcome Them

 An Overview Of Bullying

 Psychology Today defines bullying as "a distinctive pattern of harming and humiliating others, specifically those who are in some way smaller, weaker, younger or in any way more vulnerable than the bully."
-Bullyingis regarded as a behavior that is learned and not inherited.
-In rare cases, sociopaths or psychopaths may simply bully people simply for amusement.
+Bullying is regarded as a behavior that is learned and not inherited.
+In rare cases, sociopaths or psychopaths may bully people simply for amusement.
 However, nine times out of ten, individuals who become bullies are believed to have picked up this troublesome behavior at an earlier stage of life without the intervention of their parents, caregivers, or guardians.

-In most cases, bullies target people who they deem as easy prey.
+In most cases, bullies target people they deem as easy prey.
 This could be someone who is new to a particular environment or simply someone who appears to lack qualities such as strength or confidence.
-However, via technology, bullies are often enabled and embolden to target people who disagree with them or post something online which displeases them.
+However, via technology, bullies are often enabled and emboldened to target people who disagree with them or post something online which displeases them.

 Regardless of the reason or method of bullying, virtually everyone agrees that the practice is highly problematic and must be counteracted.
-Many people have taken their own lives or due to bullying and yet it persists.
+Many people have taken their own lives due to bullying and yet it persists.

 The Effects Of Bullying

 Witnesses of bullying suffer almost as much as the victims.
 Although they are not being bullied, they could become perpetrators or victims of the practice.
 Bystanders may also feel afraid to speak out or report bullying due to the possibility of them becoming the newest targets of the bullies.
-Finally, individuals who witness bullying are considerably more likely to abuse alcohol, drugs or tobacco, engage in truancy, and experience anxiety and depression.
+Finally, individuals who witness bullying are considerably more likely to abuse alcohol, drugs, or tobacco; engage in truancy; and experience anxiety and depression.

 One could argue that individuals who engage in bullying are the biggest losers out of victims, witnesses, and bullies.
 Although some victims have taken their own lives, many others have overcome the negative experiences and come out stronger.

-Aside from having the mistreatment of other on their conscience, bullies are much more likely to abuse drugs and alcohol, destroy public property, wind up in physical altercations, and become academic dropouts.
+Aside from having the mistreatment of others on their conscience, bullies are much more likely to abuse drugs and alcohol, destroy public property, wind up in physical altercations, and become academic dropouts.
 Studies furthermore affirm that bullies are more prone to having criminal records and abusing their significant others and children in their adult lives.
 In other words, rarely is there a happy ending for people who knowingly and willfully bully others.